chef/chef-web-docs/content/custom_resources.md

     `/var/www/html/index.html`
--   `action :create` is the default resource, because it is listed first; `action :delete` must be called specifically (because it is not the default resource)
+-   `action :create` is the default resource, because it is listed first; `action :delete` must be called specifically (because it is not the default action)

-Once built, the custom resource may be used in a recipe just like any of the resources that are built into Chef.
+Once written, the custom resource may be used in a recipe just like any of the resources that are built into Chef Infra Client.
 The resource gets its name from the cookbook and from the file name in the `/resources` directory, with an underscore (`_`) separating them.
 For example, a cookbook named `exampleco` with a custom resource named `site.rb` is used in a recipe like this:

 ``` ruby
 exampleco_site 'httpd' do